1881 United States Senate special elections in New York

-The 1881 United States Senate special elections in New York were held from May 31 to July 22 by the New York State Legislature to elect two U.S. senators to represent New York in the United States Senate, following the joint resignations of Roscoe Conkling and Thomas C. Platt during an ongoing political dispute with President James A. Garfield over control federal patronage in the state.
+The 1881 United States Senate special elections in New York were held from May 31 to July 22 by the New York State Legislature to elect two U.S. senators to represent New York in the United States Senate, following the joint resignations of Roscoe Conkling and Thomas C. Platt during an ongoing political dispute with President James A. Garfield over control of federal patronage in the state.

 The resignations were intended to trigger the reelection of each senator to affirm the popularity and political strength of the Stalwart faction of the Republican Party.
 Instead, the legislature demurred for 52 days before ultimately electing Warner Miller and Elbridge Lapham.
 During the course of the elections, Garfield was shot by Charles Guiteau, a deranged office-seeker angered over his failure to receive a federal appointment; Garfield died two months after balloting concluded.

 On July 1, Platt withdrew after 41 inconclusive joint ballots.
 On July 2, Garfield was shot by Guiteau, who declared his support for Conkling immediately after the shooting.
 With no consensus candidate emerging for either seat, a Republican caucus met on July 8 to nominate replacements and settled on Warner Miller and Elbridge Lapham.
 Two weeks later, Miller was elected to Platt's seat.
 Conkling's supporters held out for another week before acquiescing to the unanimous nomination of Lapham on July 22, ending the election.

 President Garfield died on September 19.
 With the Stalwart faction effectively eliminated by Conkling's removal from office, Congress passed the Pendleton Civil Service Reform Act, which was signed into law by Chester A. Arthur, a former Conkling protégé.